-Using Always on? make sure to read additional section for Kerberos When running Nodinite in a distributed environment, Kerberos requires the SQL Server Service Accounts have its SPNs for the SQL Services (cluster, nodes, ...) registered in Active Directory.
+When running Nodinite in a distributed environment, Kerberos requires all SQL Instances (both physical node names and cluster names) have its SPNs registered in Active Directory.

 Example1: If you have a single box server with BizTalk, SQL Server and Nodinite you don't have to register the SPN (not a distributed environment)

-The following example registers the SPN for the accountname running the default SQL Instance using an elevated command prompt (requires 'Domain Admin' rights):
+The following example registers accountname for the default SQL Instance using an elevated command prompt (requires 'Domain Admin' rights):

 setspn -A MSSQLSvc/myhost.redmond.microsoft.com accountname

-The following example registers the SPN for the accountname running the named SQL Instance using an elevated command prompt (requires 'Domain Admin' rights): repeat for each combination of named instance /accountname)
+The following example registers accountname for the named SQL Instance using an elevated command prompt (requires 'Domain Admin' rights): repeat for each combination of named instance /accountname)

 setspn -A MSSQLSvc/myhost.redmond.microsoft.com:instancename accountname